sxiii/bank-of-ideas/README.md

 NB: We don't want to make The Bank of Ideas unstructured messy scrapyard with tonns of information (like internet is).
 So each and every project is suggested having **one, brief text markdown description file** and may have **few images** included.
 All additional information (that well-developed idea or project definitely should have!) needs to be placed in your own repos/websites and cross-linked from markdown file.

+### Resources directions
+The resources for making ideas or projects can work two ways.
+They can be:
+* request ("we need") - used mostly as a single or one-time request,
+* give-away proposal ("we have") - used mostly as constact giving away some info or help,
+* exchange/both ("we have X" but "we need Y") - used mostly for further project/idea development

+For example, if you have a project and developed it to some level, but now you need 1 more person in the team to help you along, and also 1 sponsor plus some physical stuff, you can create a one request file - related to your project - or constant exchange - depending on the planned length and amount of resources you need (for constnant resource flow exchange, choose "exchange").
+BUT, if you have several projects and/or unrelated requests (example: you need a coder's help for your project, while you need to find an offline place to make an event about other project), please create separate documents/MD files for that in the repo.

+## (meta) Types of exchanged resources
+When publishing your exchange request, please do it by using markdown file in the according directory.
+Directories should be called after the type of the resource.
+Example of resources for exchange (CAPS=directory names):
+* PLACES: Contacts of places where you can do your project or event for free or at affordable price
+* PRIZES: Contact data of sponsors who can support your even or make a prizes/prize fund for you
+* PEOPLE: Contacts of: volunteers, managers, investors, mentors, business angels, coders, who can help you with some tasks
+* ITEMS: Physical requests (videocameras, microphones, light, furniture, musical equipment, 3D printers, etc.)
+* FOOD: Help with food/drinks or food service for your event, project or company
+* MONEY: If you need financing to develop your idea OR if you want to invest in some type of a project

+Resources can be physical, virtual or both.
+Resources also can be intended for usage offline, online or both.
+Resources can be used for projects, events, companies, ideas etc.

 ### Adding ideas to the bank (AKA "RULES")
 By publishing your ideas into "The Open Bank of Ideas", you agree to all of the following:
 1. **Agreement on success:** you should be ready that your idea *can be taken* AND made by somebody (in any way or type).
 This is the *main project goal*, although it won't be reached too often, because even good ideas are hard to make at the start (in the "lack-of-everything" state).
 Also, ideas frequently lack a good management and personnel.